 Tutorial 18 (Tutorials Page)

-To be specific, “Did he just identify the simplest meaning or message of a dream, like some dream interpreters suggest or did he analyze all the symbols?
+To be specific, “Did he just identify the simplest meaning or message of a dream, as some dream interpreters suggest or did he analyze all the symbols?
 I am referring to suggestions like, “Keep it simple—with too much detail you will obscure the meaning”.
-Did Daniel or anybody else in Biblical times suggested or indicated that we should in fact analyze all the different symbols?
+Did Daniel or anybody else in Biblical times suggested or indicated that we should, in fact, analyze all the different symbols?